HOW CAN WE HELP?

 Frequently Asked Questions

 Burn permits are required for open burning in the district between March 1st and November 30th.
-You can apply for an annual permit online through our district portal or visit Station 1 during administrative hours to complete the application process.
+You can apply for an annual permit online through our district portal by clicking the text above or visit Station 1 during administrative hours to complete the application process.

 We are a primarily volunteer-led department and rely on members of our community to serve as fire suppression and EMS responders.
 All necessary training and protective equipment are provided by the district and we welcome applications from all residents.